frederic-perez/AmE-dictionary/data/dictionary.md

 __hypothermia__ _n_ :two: Abnormally low body temperature.
 __hysteric__
 __hysterical__
+__I feel you/that__ _idiom_ _slang_ I understand, agree with, or can relate to what you're saying. _No, I feel you, that's too much money to pay for a concert.
+I'm OK with skipping it._
 __I.O.U.__ _Um, this is just a dirty sneaker and an I.O.U._
 __i18n__ _n_ Abbreviation of internationalization (a representation of internationalization as i followed by 18 more letters, followed by n).
 __Ibuprofen__